 Homeworks prepare you for the exams.
-They will be assigned and collected in the discussion sections.
-They will be graded on a check/check-minus/check-plus basis.
-There will be no late days for homeworks, and homeworks will not be accepted after the beginning of the discussion section.
+There will be two types: graded and non-graded.
+Non-graded homeworks will largely be problems from the textbook that will be covered in the weekly discussion sections led by the TA.
+Graded homeworks will contain questions similar to those you will find on the exams.
+They will be collected at the beginning of lecture and graded on a check/check-plus/check-minus scale.
+There will be no late days for homeworks, and homeworks will not be accepted after the beginning of lecture.